 Philips Norelco Multigroom 7000

-If you’re willing to splurge a bit more, Norelco has something out of this world for you.
+If you’re willing to splurge a bit more on the best beard trimmers, Norelco has something out of this world for you.
 Normally, I insist that Wahl and Andis deliver the most powerful, classy performance.
 But…

 The Multigroom 7000 is definitely cutting-edge.
 Philips’ newest addition to their trimmer models, it’s designed for those of you who want A Kickass Grooming Session With Your Awesome Beard.